Lamb Seekh Kebab (Indian Takeaway Style)

 I hope you’ll try this Indian restaurant style lamb seekh kebab recipe.
 If you do, let me know in the comments below how it went!

-Lamb Seekh Kebab (Indian Restaurant Style)
+Lamb Seekh Kebab (Indian Takeaway Style)

 Course: Appetiser

-Cuisine: Indian, British Indian, Scottish Indian, Pakistani
+Cuisine: Indian, Indian Restaurant, British Indian, Scottish Indian, Pakistani

 Keyword: air fryer, air fried, kebab, seekh kebab, lamb kebabs